mkrogemann/couchdb_connector/README.md

 ## Supported platforms

-This library has been tested successfully with Elixir release versions 1.0.5, 1.1.1, 1.2.6 and 1.3.2, using Erlang OTP 18.2.1 and CouchDB version 1.6.1.
+The current release of the connector has been tested successfully with Elixir release versions 1.2.6 and 1.3.2, using Erlang OTP 18.2.1 and CouchDB version 1.6.1.

 ## Installation